 Irritable bowel syndrome (IBS) is a common condition that can cause excessive bloating, cramping, and gas.
 Gastroenterologist Mehrdad Asgeri, MD, helps patients manage symptoms of IBS at Oasis Advanced Gastroenterology.
-If irritable bowel syndrome negatively affects your quality of life, call Dr. Asgeri and the experienced team at their office in Palm Springs, California.
+If irritable bowel syndrome negatively affects your quality of life, call Dr. Asgeri and the experienced team at their office in Palm Springs - serving Rancho Mirage, Indio, La Quinta, and Palm Desert, CA - Call the Palm Springs, California.
 You can also go online to book an appointment using the convenient booking tool.

 IBS is a condition that can involve several uncomfortable symptoms, such as abdominal pain, diarrhea, constipation, and excess gas.
 If you have IBS, you may experience all of these symptoms without any underlying disease or damage to your digestive tract.

 IBS is typically a functional gastrointestinal (GI) disorder.
 These are disorders that stem from a problem in the way your brain and gut work together.
 Functional GI disorders can increase the sensitivity in your gut or change the way the muscles in your colon contract.
 These changes can lead to diarrhea, constipation, or both.